Sintering: Ceramic sintering

 Sintering is part of the firing process used in the manufacture of pottery and other ceramic objects.
-These objects are made from substances such as glass, alumina, zirconia, silica, magnesia, lime, beryllium oxide, and ferric oxide.
+Sintering and vitrification (which requires higher temperatures) are the two main mechanisms behind the strength and stability of ceramics.
+Sintered ceramic objects are made from substances such as glass, alumina, zirconia, silica, magnesia, lime, beryllium oxide, and ferric oxide.
 Some ceramic raw materials have a lower affinity for water and a lower plasticity index than clay, requiring organic additives in the stages before sintering.

+Sintering begins when sufficient temperatures have been reached to mobilize the active elements in the ceramic material, which can start below their melting point (typically at 50–80% of their melting point), e.g. as premelting.
+When sufficient sintering has taken place, the ceramic body will no longer break down in water; additional sintering can reduce the porosity of the ceramic, increase the bond area between ceramic particles, and increase the material strength.

-The general procedure of creating ceramic objects via sintering of powders includes:
+Industrial procedures to create ceramic objects via sintering of powders generally include: